awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 }
 ```

-## Example 8: Launch On\-Demand Instances using Capacity Reservations and the `lowest-price` allocation strategy when the total target capacity is more than the number of unused Capacity Reservations<a name="ec2-fleet-config8"></a>
+## Example 6: Launch On\-Demand Instances using Capacity Reservations when the total target capacity exceeds the number of unused Capacity Reservations<a name="ec2-fleet-config6"></a>

 You can configure a fleet to use On\-Demand Capacity Reservations first when launching On\-Demand Instances by setting the usage strategy for Capacity Reservations to `use-capacity-reservations-first`\.
+This example demonstrates how the fleet selects the instance pools in which to launch On\-Demand Instances when the total target capacity exceeds the number of available unused Capacity Reservations\.

+In this example, the fleet configuration is as follows:
++ Target capacity: 16 On\-Demand Instances
++ Total unused Capacity Reservations: 15 \(less than the fleet's target capacity of 16 On\-Demand Instances\)
++ Number of Capacity Reservation pools: 3 \(`m5.large`, `m4.xlarge`, and `m4.2xlarge`\)
++ Number of Capacity Reservations per pool: 5
-And if the number of unused Capacity Reservations is less than the On\-Demand target capacity, the remaining On\-Demand target capacity is launched according to the chosen On\-Demand allocation strategy\.
-In this example, the On\-Demand allocation strategy is `lowest-price`\.
++ On\-Demand allocation strategy: `lowest-price` \(When the number of unused Capacity Reservations is less than the On\-Demand target capacity, the fleet determines the pools in which to launch the remaining On\-Demand capacity based on the On\-Demand allocation strategy\.\)

-In this example, there are 15 available unused Capacity Reservations\.
-This is less than the fleet's On\-Demand target capacity of 16 On\-Demand Instances\.
+  Note that you can also use the `prioritized` allocation strategy instead of the `lowest-price` allocation strategy\.

+**Capacity Reservations**

 The account has the following 15 unused Capacity Reservations in 3 different pools\.
 The number of Capacity Reservations in each pool is indicated by `AvailableInstanceCount`\.